awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverlessrepo-how-to-publish.md

    + To share the application privately, choose **Add**, and enter the AWS account numbers for the accounts that you want to share privately with\.
 If you want to share with more than one AWS account, you must add them one at a time\.

 **Note**
-In order to share an application publicly, it must be created in either us\-east\-1 or us\-east\-2, it must have the `SemanticVersion` property set, and it must have the `LicenseUrl` property set\.
+In order to share an application publicly, it must have both the `SemanticVersion` and `LicenseUrl` properties set\.

 ## Deleting an Application<a name="deleting-applications"></a>